Read summarized version with

 Pros:

-Fair pricing compared to enterprise options.
+Fair pricing next to the enterprise options.

 Cons:

-Adding screenshots and images isn't great.
+Adding screenshots and images is clunky.

 My take: